 Camerota.
-The trial called “Kamaraton” has reached its conclusion with heavy sentences for former administrators, officials and professionals involved in a swirling scandal of corruption and malpractice.
-The first-instance sentence, issued on December 2, 2024, marked a significant chapter in the fight against the illicit management of public affairs in the small town of Cilento.
+The "Kamaraton" trial has concluded with heavy sentences for former administrators, officials, and professionals implicated in a sprawling corruption and malpractice scandal.
+The first-instance ruling, issued on December 2, 2024, marked a significant chapter in the fight against the mismanagement of public affairs in the small Cilento municipality.

 The investigation began in 2019, culminating with the execution of 12 precautionary measures on May 16 of the same year, which led to the arrest of key figures in the municipal administration under the mandate of Mayor Antonio Romano, from 2012 to 2017.
 Among the accused, well-known names stood out such as Antonio Troccoli, former mayor, and his son Ciro, along with others such as Michele Del Duca, Rosario Abate and Fernando Cammarano.
 The initial arrests also saw the temporary incarceration of the two former mayors in the Vallo prison, before their release.